-Why Should you Choose
+Why You Should Choose Feinerman Vision Center?

 LASIK is a safe and effective procedure.
 In fact, it is the most popular refractive procedure available for vision correction.
 Although LASIK may not always give patients perfect vision, it can greatly reduce dependence on glasses or contact lenses, enabling patients to live a more active lifestyle.

 Combining both corneal flap surgery and excimer laser vision correction techniques,LASIK (Laser In Situ Keratomileusis) has proven to be a dramatically effective technique for correcting many visual aberrations, including myopia (nearsightedness), hyperopia (farsightedness), and astigmatism.
 Dr. Feinerman, always striving to provide his patients with the most advanced technologies, is proud to offer the Alcon's WaveLight® EX 500 Excimer Laser System at his Newport Beach office, serving the Orange County area.

 The history of LASIK reaches back many decades.
 Corneal flap surgery was developed by South American doctors in the 1960s, and excimer lasers have been used to correct corneal surfaces since 1987.
 However, it was not until the early 1990s in Greece that these two procedures were combined to create LASIK.

 Anyone who is over the age of 18, has not had a significant change in vision and can see clearly with contact lenses or glasses may be a good candidate for laser vision correction.
 Innovations in technology are allowing an increased number of people to qualify for the surgery, however people with certain medical histories or conditions may not be good candidates.
 Dr. Feinerman will be able to help you learn about your different options and determine the best vision correction procedure to fit your needs and expectations.